Nguyễn Phương Khánh: Media and environmental activism

-On June 21, 2019, she walked in the red carpet at the "A Diva You" fashion awards 2019 in Ho Chi Minh City with the theme "Rebellion in fashion" that took place at the White Palace Convention and Exhibition Center Pham Van Dong.
+On June 21, 2019, she attended the "A Diva You" fashion awards 2019 in Ho Chi Minh City with the theme "Rebellion in fashion" that took place at the White Palace Convention and Exhibition Center Pham Van Dong.
 In the said awards, she won Miss Elegant.

-She made a trip to the United States on the last week of June 2019 as a special guest together with Miss Earth Air 2019 Melissa Flores of Mexico in the Miss Earth USA 2018 pageant in which she crowned Emanii Davis as the winner who will represent USA in the Miss Earth 2019.
+She made a trip to the United States in the last week of June 2019 as a special guest together with Miss Earth Air 2019 Melissa Flores of Mexico in the Miss Earth USA 2018 pageant in which she crowned Emanii Davis as the winner who will represent USA in the Miss Earth 2019.
 She also participated in the clean up for Flores Park in conjunction with Las Vegas Parks & Recreation and The Clean Earth Project.

 She traveled to Japan in July 2019 and was greeted by students during her visit to Fukuoka Jo Gakuin University.
 Phương Khánh participated in clearing weeds and garbage by the river bank in Fukuoka City.
 She attended a welcome dinner hosted by the Japanese Education Association and expressed her intention to bridge cultural exchanges between Japan and Vietnam.
 She was designated as the ambassador of Japanese Language Association for non-native speakers and for international students in which she will participate in activities to meet, exchange and learn about the local Japanese training model.
 She also witnessed the signing of a cooperation agreement between the Japanese Language Association for Non-Kanji Using Learners (JLAN) with Dai Nam University to train and give opportunities for Vietnamese to study and work in Japan.
 She also visited the Vietnamese Consulate General in Fukuoka to talk about the welfare of Vietnamese people in Japan.

 She was the cover of The Lifestyle Journalist Magazine based in India in the July 2019 edition with an exclusive interview regarding her feat in the Miss Earth pageant and her future plans.
-She then walked the red carpet for the launching of the "I Am Sunny" collections of Vietnamese designer, Chung Thanh Phong on July 6, 2019 which took place in Ho Chi Minh City, with the participation of Vietnamese showbiz stars.
+She then walked the red carpet for the launching of the "I Am Sunny" collections of Vietnamese designer, Chung Thanh Phong on July 6, 2019, which took place in Ho Chi Minh City, with the participation of Vietnamese showbiz stars.